English

 The national curriculum aims to ensure that grammar should be taught explicitly: pupils should be taught the terminology and concepts set out in English Appendix 2, and be able to apply them correctly to examples of real language, such as their own writing or books that they have read.
 At this stage, pupils should start to learn about some of the differences between Standard English and non-Standard English and begin to apply what they have learnt [for example, in writing dialogue for characters].

-Each year group teaches both GPS through discrete lessons and through the use of high quality texts.
+Each year group teaches both GPS through discrete lessons and through the use of high-quality texts.
 Mini quizzes are undertaken to gain formative assessment and inform future planning.
-In KS2, weekly spelling assessments using dicatated sentences also provide formative assessment.
+In KS2, weekly spelling assessments using dictated sentences also provide formative assessment.

 Spelling

 Each year group works with the spellings specified in the National Curriculum statutory appendices.
 These spelling patterns and rules are taught in school and practised further at home.
 We use a consistent approach to the teaching of spelling.
-Each class from Year 1- 6 uses a developedk Spelling programme to support, alongside Assertive Mentoring spelling lists, which is based on the National Curriculum 2014.
-Children have access to dictionaries, word banks and working walls to asist them with spelling in independent work.
+Each class from Year 1- 6 uses a developed Spelling programme to support-Read Write Inc (EYFS- Year 2) Spelling Shed (Year 2- Year 6), alongside each year groups spelling lists.
+Children have access to dictionaries, word banks and working walls to assist them with spelling in independent work.
 Spellings are taught and sent home to learn weekly as part of homework.

 Writing